CSCfi/hpc-container-wrapper/README.md

 - Wrap on disk
 -

-Need to be robust to people changing the python environment!
+- Need to be robust to people changing the python environment!
+- Need way to get info of existing env

+Add var for conda path! -> can be added to CW_WRAPPER_PATHS if pre/post enabled add some default wrapper path!

 _CW_DEBUG_KEEP_FILES
 0 only error
 1 only warnings
 2 general
 3 verbose